Clayton-Toste/Clayton-Toste.github.io/projects.md

   <h2 id="aetherborne" align=middle><i>Aetherborne</i></h2>
 </p>
 <p align=middle>
-Aetherborne is an online trade card game made in Unity.
+Aetherborne is an online trading card game made in Unity.
 Aetherborne has a unique hexgrid system for placing and moving creatures.
 The game use Mirror as a backend for networking and has an elegant system for creating new cards.
 </p>

 <p align=middle>